tinyantstudio/SimpleUnityVideoPlayer/README.md

-## "GPU" - using opengl,DX...backend
+## Using "GPU" - using opengl,DX...backend
 unity3d side create textures by input video height , width and image format, use GetNativeTexturePtr() get texture2d's native ptr pass to native-render-backend, each frame we using opengl or dx to updating texture data

 https://github.com/Unity-Technologies/NativeRenderingPlugin